ccm-bioinfo/CAMDA2025_AntibioticResistance/metadata/README.md

 - **AMR Gene Family** - gene family which the gene belongs to.
 A gene can belong to multiple families, and a comma-separated list of families is written in such cases.
-- **Drug Class** - type of substance that the gene produces.
-A gene can produce many types of substances, so a comma-separated list of substances is used in those cases.
+- **Drug Class** - category of antibiotics against which the gene confers resistance.
+A single gene can can protect the organism from many categories of antibiotics, so a comma-separated list of classes is used in those cases.
 - **Resistance Mechanism** - method which the gene uses to protect the organism against the antibiotic.
 Some genes have multiple resistance mechanisms, and, just like with previous columns, a comma-separated list of mechanisms is